waldronmatt/groundwork/packages/lit-override/README.md

 To avoid too much noise from `connectedCallback` events being emitted, this feature is disabled by default which can be useful in situations where you have default styling and don't intend to override.
 You must pass in `emitConnectedCallback` prop as `true` to enable overriding.

 For situations where components are lazy-loaded, the solution above won't be enough.
 In `injectStyles` and `injectTemplate`, we use `whenDefined` to inject custom styles and markup only when elements become registered.
+This also helps with error handling.

 In situations where we slot in a component with custom styles and markup from the light DOM using the `template` element, the native `slotchange` event will guarantee us access to the child component being slotted in.
 We can avoid race conditions and also do away with the `emitConnectedCallback` event in this situation.